After you buy your tickets click below to see the recommended texts and books you might want to read to prepare for the conference.

 Alinsky, Marini, Maritain and the New Mass

 Christopher Ferrara is the president of the American Catholic Lawyers Association.
 He has spent decades defending Catholics and pro-life advocates when the power of the state has been used to attempt to silence their witness to the Faith.
-He received his law degree from Fordham University and has been a long time contributor to and supporter of Catholic Family News.
-He also regularly contributes to The Remnant, Latin Mass, and the Fatima Crusader and is the author of numerous books including The Great Façade and The Secret Still Hidden.
+He received his law degree from Fordham University and has been a long-time contributor to and supporter of Catholic Family News.
+He also regularly contributes to The Remnant, Latin Mass, and the Fatima Crusader and is the author of numerous books, including The Great Façade, Liberty, the God That Failed, and The Secret Still Hidden.

 The Story of Our Family’s Journey from the New to the Old Mass